philjord/ElderScrollsExplorer/README.md

 Install JDK 1.6 into eclipse http://www.oracle.com/technetwork/java/javase/downloads/index.html
 JDK 1.7+ cause crashes on graphics setting changes therefore 1.6 is nicer.

-Get the code for the porjects below into your workspace(a new workspace is probably cleanest)
+Get the code for the projects below into your workspace (a new workspace is probably cleanest)

 https://github.com/philjord/tools